cedra-labs/cedra-network/terraform/fullnode/vultr/README.md

    Configure the Access Control to whitelist the IP of the machine where you will run Terraform from.

-2. Clone the cedra-core repo and go to the terraform vultr folder.
+2. Clone the cedra-network repo and go to the terraform vultr folder.

          $ git clone https://github.com/cedra-labs/cedra-network.git

-         $ cd cedra-core/terraform/fullnode/vultr
+         $ cd cedra-network/terraform/fullnode/vultr

 3. Create a working directory for your configuration.
 Copy the files you will change so it does not interfere with the cloned repo: